ndavd/media-controller/README.md

     bottom              Offset from the bottom of the screen in px.
 Default: 100 color               Color of the window in hex (#RRGGBB or #RRGGBBAA).
 Default: "#000000FF" font-description    Font used.
 Default: "Monospace 13"
+    filled              Filled character used in the window content.
+Default: "█" half-filled         Half filled character used in the window content.
+Default: "▌" empty               Empty character used in the window content.
+Default: " "
 ```

 In order to make it work in your system simply modify it to your liking, all it